-Big Data Analytics: What It Is and Why It Matters: Businesses and organisations generate vast volumes of data every day in today’s digital world.
-This data contains information about customers, social media activity, website traffic, and much more.
-While the volume of data can be daunting, it also provides an excellent opportunity for businesses to gather insights and make informed decisions.
-The practise of analysing massive and complex data sets to uncover patterns, trends, and insights that may be utilised to improve company operations and decision-making is known as big data analytics.
-In this post, we will define big data analytics, discuss its significance, and show how it can assist businesses of all sizes.
+If we only notice the amount or volume of data, it can be daunting.
+But when we see other side, it also provides an excellent opportunity for companies and businesses to gather insights, trends, patterns, user behavior and thus helps in making better business driven decisions.
+The practice of analysing massive and complex data sets to uncover patterns, trends, and insights that may be utilised to improve company operations and decision-making is known as Big Data Analytics.
+In this post, we will define big data analytics, than we will dig it more and discuss its significance, show how it can assist businesses of all sizes.

 What is Big Data Analytics?